Neighborhood E-Bike Share Launch Cost Calculator

 The basic relationships are:

-Instead of making members pay all capital costs up front, the model spreads the net capital requirement across several years of subscription revenue.
-In the default framing, we assume a five‑year straight‑line recovery period.
-So the annual capital recovery contribution is:
+Instead of assuming that members pay all capital costs up front, the model spreads the net capital requirement across several years of subscription revenue.
+In the default framing, the recovery period is five years.
+That means the annual capital recovery contribution is:

 Where: